micromata/awesome-css-learning/readme.md

 ## Animation

-- [CSS Transitions and Transforms for Beginners](https://robots.thoughtbot.com/transitions-and-transforms) - An introduction to to CSS transitions and CSS (2D) transforms.
+- [CSS Transitions and Transforms for Beginners](https://robots.thoughtbot.com/transitions-and-transforms) - An introduction to CSS transitions and CSS (2D) transforms.
 - [All you need to know about CSS Transitions](https://blog.alexmaccaw.com/all-you-need-to-know-about-css-transitions/) - Also addressing advanced topics from chaining and events to hardware acceleration and animation functions.
 - [CSS 3D transforms](https://3dtransforms.desandro.com) - Multi page tutorial with examples like card flip and carousel effects.
 - [CSS Animation for Beginners](https://robots.thoughtbot.com/css-animation-for-beginners) - Imparts the concepts of CSS animations with keyframes.